highg33k/test_dox/README.md

 __________

 ## What to submit
-**When time is up, please submit all the code you wrote, your data visualizations, answers to the questions and written summary in a pull request.
+**You have five hours to complete this challenge.
+It's likely you won't have time to include everything you wanted (or perhaps even answer all questions in the challenge), and that's ok.
+When time is up, please submit all the code you wrote, your data visualizations, answers to the questions and written summary in a pull request.
 We hope this exercise is helpful (maybe even fun!) for you and appreciate your taking the time to do it!**

 ------------